India Paints And Coatings Market Size and Share

 Paints and coatings are utilized in the architectural, automotive, wood, industrial, transportation, and packaging industries.
 They are intended for several applications, such as corrosion resistance, damage prevention, decorative reasons, and others.

 The Paint Industry in India is segmented by technology, resin type, and end-user industry.
-On the basis of technology, the market is segmented into water-borne coatings, solvent-borne coatings, powder coatings, and radiation-cured coatings.
-On the basis of resin type, the market is segmented into acrylic, alkyl, polyurethane, epoxy, polyester, and other resin types (vinyl and latex).
+On the basis of technology, the market is segmented into water-borne, solvent-borne, powder coatings, and other technologies.
+On the basis of resin type, the market is segmented into acrylic, alkyd, polyurethane, epoxy, polyester, and other resin types.
 In the end-user industry, the market is segmented into architectural, automotive, wood, protective coatings, general industrial, transportation, and packaging.
 For each segment, the market sizing and forecasts were made on the basis of value (USD).

 By Technology